solo-io/gloo-ref-arch/platform/prog-delivery/two-phased-with-os-gloo/README.md

 A common operational question to consider when building out your application platform is: how to migrate user traffic to a new version of a service?
 This is sometimes referred to as a canary rollout or progressive delivery.
-In this post, we'll look at how Gloo can be used as an API gateway to facilitate canary rollouts of new user-facing services in Kubernetes.
+In this post, we'll look at how Gloo can be used as an API gateway to facilitate canary rollouts of new user-facing services in Kubernetes, while supporting correctness and performance-based acceptance tests on the new version.

 ## Initial setup

 To start, we need a Kubernetes cluster.
-This scenario doesn't take advantage of any cloud specific features, and can be run against a local test cluster such as [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
+This example doesn't take advantage of any cloud specific features, and can be run against a local test cluster such as [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
 This post assumes a basic understanding of Kubernetes and how to interact with it using `kubectl`.